-If you are a millennial crypto investor and unfamiliar with how a crypto tax amnesty program could keep you in good standing with the IRS, then this article is for you.
+Are you a Millennial crypto investor and unfamiliar with how a crypto tax amnesty program could keep you in good standing with the IRS?

 We need a crypto tax amnesty program to help these young investors get back into compliance with their crypto taxes.